-The EOA credit is not available to certified projects that were certified by the EACC on or after January 1, 2010.
-See TIRs 10-01 and 16-15 for further information.
-For projects certified by the EACC on or after January 1, 2010, the Economic Development Incentive Program (EDIP) credit is available to certified projects as defined under G.L. c.
-23A.
-The credit is authorized under G.L. c.
-62, sec.
-6(g) and G.L. c.
-63, sec.
-38N and is equal to a percentage of the cost of qualifying property purchased by a certified project for business use within Massachusetts.

-To be eligible for the EDIP credit, the project must have been certified by the EACC on or after January 1, 2010.
-As part of the project certification, the EACC may (but is not required to) award a credit under the program and, when the EACC awards the credit, the EACC will determine the percentage of the cost of the property to be used to determine the credit.
-In addition the EACC may award an EDIP credit that is refundable.
-To qualify for the EDIP credit, the qualifying property must be used exclusively in the certified project in Massachusetts and must meet the same tests imposed for the 3% ITC.
+For projects certified by the EACC on or after January 1, 2010 and before January 1, 2017, the Economic Development Incentive Program Credit (EDIPC) is available to taxpayers subject to tax under MGL ch 62 with respect to certified projects as defined under MGL ch 23A.
+The EDIPC is equal to a percentage of the cost of qualifying property purchased by a certified project for business use within Massachusetts.
+As part of the project certification, the EACC may (but is not required to) award a credit under the program and determine the percentage of the cost of the property to be used to determine the credit.
+In addition the EACC may award an EDIPC that is refundable.
+To qualify for the EDIPC, the qualifying property must be used exclusively in the certified project in Massachusetts and must meet the same tests imposed for the 3% ITC.

-Unless the EDIP credit awarded is refundable, the credit may not offset more than 50% of the tax due Carryover of unused credit is available only to the extent authorized by the EACC.

-The EACC may also in consultation with the DOR limit (but not expand) the credit to a specific dollar amount or time duration or in any other manner deemed appropriate by the EACC.
+Unless the EDIPC awarded is refundable, the credit may not offset more than 50% of the tax due.
+Carryover of unused credit is available only to the extent authorized by the EACC.
+The EACC may, in consultation with DOR, limit (but not expand) the EDIPC to a specific dollar amount or time duration or in any other manner deemed appropriate by the EACC.
 St. 2009, c.
-166, sec.
-18. For example, the EACC may limit the credit available with respect to a particular project to a specific dollar maximum, even if the actual dollar amount of the qualifying purchases would otherwise generate a higher credit amount.
-Similarly, the EACC may limit the otherwise applicable credit carry forward period provided by G.L. c.
-62, sec.
-6(g) and G.L. c.
-63, sec.
-38N(d).
-See TIRs 10-15, 10-1 and 14-3 for more information.
+166, § 18.
+For example, the EACC may limit the EDIPC available with respect to a particular project to a specific dollar maximum, even if the actual dollar amount of the qualifying purchases would otherwise generate a higher credit amount.
+Similarly, the EACC may limit the otherwise applicable credit carry forward period provided by MGL ch 62, § 6(g).
+The EDIPC may be subject to recapture if a taxpayer's business is decertified by the EACC, or a taxpayer stops using the qualifying property in a certified project before the end of the property's useful life.
+The EDIPC is not transferable.
+See TIRs 16-15, 14-3, 10-15, and 10-1 for further information.

-Note: If you qualify for the credit, complete Schedule EDIP and enter the amount of the credit on Schedule CMS.
-Also, enter the EAC-issued certificate number on Schedule CMS.
-Failure to do so will result in this credit being disallowed on your tax return and an adjustment of your reported tax.
-Enter the number from left to right.
+To claim the EDIPC, complete Schedule EDIP and enter the amount of the EDIPC using credit code EDIPCR on Schedule CMS.
+Also, enter the EACC-issued certificate number on Schedule CMS.
+Include both the completed Schedule EDIP and Schedule CMS with the return.